An announcement goes out to all employees announcing the retirement of one of the staff—“on ill health grounds.” Is it an HR fail?

 Did you know that you can easily ‘archive’ employees that may be leaving for an extended period of time?
 This functionality allows you to easily call up forms when the person returns without having to filter them out in all current employee reports during their leave.
 For help with this feature, contact [email protected].

-If you’re not a current WorkBright user and are interested in learning more about getting rid of new hire paperwork in your office, request a free trial here.
+If you’re not a current WorkBright user and are interested in learning more about getting rid of new hire paperwork in your office, request a free demonstration here.